thehorse14/goal-automation/README.md

 # Selfdrvn Goal Automation
 - To automate the process of creating and completing goal.
-The login credential will be stored in the user folder
+The access token will be stored in the user folder.

 ## Prerequisite
 - [Python](https://www.python.org/downloads/)